ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/06-step-2-update-integration-tests.md

 </details>

-Try copy-pasting the starter code to `rename-integration-tests`, then update the references to acceptance tests.
+Try copy-pasting the starter code to `rename-integration-tests`, then remove references to acceptance tests.

 <details>

 <summary>Solution: <code>src/steps/rename-integration-tests.ts</code></summary>

-I highlighted how `getModuleName()` and `renameModule()` are different between `rename-acceptance-tests` and `rename-integration-tests`.
+I highlighted only how `getModuleName()` and `renameModule()` differ between `rename-acceptance-tests` and `rename-integration-tests`.

 ```diff
 /* eslint-disable @typescript-eslint/no-unsafe-member-access */